Skip to main content

 Mark Disconnect CompleteUpdate status after disconnect completes

-Update Lambda@EdgeDeploy new bot patterns to all distributions
+Update Lambda@EdgeDeploy new routing rules to all distributions

 Setup CloudFront Proxy is now part of the Onboarding flow - it runs automatically during generate-all.